longlive13/TerritoryTravel/README.md

   - Recommends tourist spots and one-day courses based on user profile, preferences, and current season.

 - **Ranking System**
-  - Global / regional leaderboard based on the number of conquered regions and accumulated points.
+  - Global / regional leaderboard based on the number of conquered regions.

 - **Point System**
   - Users earn points by: